codazoda/notes/InterviewOutline.md

 - Experience

-	- I'm going to read some technologies off.
-Tell me about your experience with the each of them.
-If you've used it, your experience with it, and your oppinions of it.
+	- Let's go through some specific technologies.
+Let me know if you have experience with it, what your experience is, and your opinions of it.

     	- HTML

 		- CSS

     	- PHP

 		- MySQL - Which engines, such as MyISAM or InnoDB?

 		- Javascript

 		- React

 		- Laravel / Lumen

 		- Python

 		- Linux

 		- Web Servers, such as Apache, and which ones?

 		- Git version control

 - Programming